open-nvr/ai-adapter/README.md

 # AI Adapter

 ### Any model.
 Any framework.
-One contract.
+One governed contract.

-The pluggable inference layer for [OpenNVR](https://github.com/open-nvr/open-nvr).
-Drop any model behind an HTTP or WebSocket endpoint and it becomes a first-class capability — with end-to-end audit, fingerprint drift detection, and sovereignty enforcement that the underlying model never had to know about.
+The pluggable inference layer for [OpenNVR™](https://github.com/open-nvr/open-nvr).
+Drop any model behind an HTTP or WebSocket endpoint and it becomes a first-class, *governed* capability — with end-to-end audit, fingerprint drift detection, and sovereignty enforcement that the underlying model never had to know about.
+Governance lives in the contract itself, not bolted on after: an adapter must declare what it touches (GPU, filesystem, network egress) before it can run, and an operator's sovereignty policy can refuse it at registration.
+That is what lets you run third-party — even proprietary or classified — AI on regulated, air-gapped sites and still answer "which model, which weights, on which frame, under whose authority?"

 [![CI](https://github.com/open-nvr/ai-adapter/actions/workflows/ci.yml/badge.svg)](https://github.com/open-nvr/ai-adapter/actions/workflows/ci.yml)
 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL_v3-blue.svg)](LICENSE)